TokisanGames/Terrain3D/doc/docs/nightly_builds.md

 ```

 If have trouble with the unsigned macOS released builds or wish to contribute, learn how to [Build from Source](building_from_source.md) on your own system.

+## PR Builds

+You can also test builds of PRs.
+Instead of specifying the `main` branch above, select the branch listed at the top of the PR.
+Or click the `Checks` tab, then `Build All` to see the summary page, which has the artifact.

+If looking at a PR from another contributor, you'll need to look at their repository.
+Click the `from` branch at the top of the PR to go to their repo.
+Then click `Actions` to get the latest build from the appropriate branch.